jonnonz1/nz-statute-book/acts/public/2020/water-services-authority-taumata-arowai-act-2020.md

   (d) provide oversight of, and information to central and local government in relation to,—
     (i) the development, operation, and effectiveness of standards, regulations, and other statutory requirements for wastewater and stormwater; and
     (ii) compliance with, monitoring of, and enforcement of standards, regulations, and other statutory requirements affecting wastewater networks, stormwater networks, wastewater network operators, and stormwater network operators; and
-  (e)
-  (f) facilitate, promote, or support research, education, and training, to support drinking water safety and regulation, the management of risks to sources of drinking water, and the environmental performance, management, and regulation of drinking water, wastewater, and stormwater networks; and
+  (e) develop and review the National Engineering Design Standards; and (f) facilitate, promote, or support research, education, and training, to support drinking water safety and regulation, the management of risks to sources of drinking water, and the environmental performance, management, and regulation of drinking water, wastewater, and stormwater networks; and
+  (fa) facilitate, promote, provide, or support education and training for domestic self-suppliers and shared domestic suppliers; and
   (g) build and maintain the capability of drinking water suppliers to fulfil their regulatory responsibilities; and (h) provide guidance, advice, or information on matters that relate to drinking water safety and regulation, the management of risks to sources of drinking water, and the environmental performance, management, and regulation of drinking water, wastewater, and stormwater networks; and
   (i) identify, prepare, or promote national guidelines and best practices that relate to—
     (i) drinking water; and
     (ii) wastewater networks, stormwater networks, wastewater network operators, and stormwater network operators; and (j) perform or exercise the functions, duties, and powers conferred or imposed on it by this Act or any other enactment; and
-  (k) perform any other functions or activities that are consistent with its objectives and that Taumata Arowai considers are necessary or desirable to enable the achievement of those objectives, except functions or activities performed by any central government agency or another regulator; and
+  (k) perform any other functions or activities that are consistent with its objectives and that the Water Services Authority considers are necessary or desirable to enable the achievement of those objectives, except functions or activities performed by any central government agency or another regulator; and
   (l) perform any other functions relevant to its objectives that the responsible Minister directs in accordance with section 112 of the Crown Entities Act 2004.
-(2) The chief executive’s statutorily independent functions are to— (a) monitor and enforce compliance with relevant drinking water legislation and standards, and other regulatory requirements for which Taumata Arowai has responsibility; and
+(2) The chief executive’s statutorily independent functions are to— (a) monitor and enforce compliance with relevant drinking water legislation and standards, and other regulatory requirements for which the Water Services Authority has responsibility; and
   (b) grant exemptions under the Water Services Act 2021; and (c) if a drinking water supplier is not properly performing the supplier’s functions or duties under an enactment that relates to drinking water, appoint, or require the drinking water supplier to appoint, an alternative operator of the supplier’s drinking water supply.

-### Subpart 2 — Board of Taumata Arowai, and Māori Advisory Group
+### Subpart 2 — Board of Water Services Authority, and Māori Advisory Group

 **Board**

 ### 12 Board
 (1) The board consists of not fewer than 5, and not more than 7, members.
-(2) The responsible Minister must appoint members to the board who, collectively, have knowledge and experience of, and capability in,—
+(2) The responsible Minister must appoint only people who, in the Minister’s opinion, have the appropriate knowledge, skills, and experience to assist the board to perform its role.
-  (a) the compliance, monitoring, and enforcement activities of regulatory agencies; and (b) public health, particularly in relation to the objectives and functions of Taumata Arowai; and (c) the Treaty of Waitangi (Te Tiriti o Waitangi) and its principles; and (d) perspectives of Māori and tikanga Māori; and
-  (e) performance monitoring and governance.

 ### 13 Board’s power to delegate
 The board may delegate any of its functions or powers in accordance with section 73 of the Crown Entities Act 2004, except the power to appoint or remove the chief executive.